 If you’re reviewing answering service providers, ask for a sample bill or a report to see what metrics it provides before hiring it.

 Finally, every company’s answering service needs are different.
-Make sure the pricing model you select fits your budget and your needs.
+Make sure the pricing model you select fits your budget and needs.
 Otherwise, you’re throwing money away.